If one thing is clear: Black folks continue to make their mark in the horror and thriller genre this year.

 - What’s up with those African masks in her house?
 And why can’t anyone else go upstairs?
 What is she hiding?

-- Finally, why doesn’t anyone every listen to Black people?
-When that boy told these folks to not hang out with Ma, why didn’t they listen?
+- Finally, why doesn’t anyone ever listen to Black people?
+When that boy told these folks to not hang out with Ma, they looked at him like he was the crazy one?

 Now here’s what I do know for sure: If a 2-minute trailer can get me this engaged, spark questions and a create a serious desire to see more, it’s done its job.

 Clearly, I am not alone.
-Black Twitter was on fire reacting to this film:
+Black Twitter was on fire: